tinyclub/linux-lab/README.md

 ## 1.1 Project Introduction

-This project aims to create a Qemu-based Linux development Lab to easier the learning, development and testing of [Linux Kernel](http://www.kernel.org).
+This project aims to create a Docker and Qemu based Linux development Lab to easier the learning, development and testing of [Linux Kernel](http://www.kernel.org).

 Linux Lab is open source with no warranty – use at your own risk.